meleu/my-notes/courses/devops-bootcamp/10-kubernetes.md

 kubectl get pod -n kube-system
 ```

+### kubernetes-dashboard

+**UPDATE**: apparently the example below doesn't work anymore.
+The kubernetes-dashboard can be accessed via `minikube dashboard` (which is not really a good Ingress config exercise).

 - In minikube cluster kubernetes-dashboard already exists out-of-the-box, but not accessible externally.
 Let's configure it to be accessible.
 ```sh
 # check if it's running